 All departments charged with new projects or changes to existing projects that may result in the production of noise shall consult with the Noise Control Administrator prior to the approval of such projects to ensure that such activities comply with the provisions of this chapter.

-Editor's Note: Table I is included at the end of this chapter.
+Table Iis included at the end of this chapter.